auraecosystem/Aura_Full_Projectxlsl/paper-pages.md

 If you don't have any papers on Hugging Face yet, you can index your first one as explained [here](#can-i-have-a-paper-page-even-if-i-have-no-modeldatasetspace).
 Once available, you can claim authorship.

-## Frequently Asked Questions
+:Frequently Asked Questions:

-### Can I control which Paper pages show in my profile?
+:Can I control which Paper pages show in my profile?:
+ :[auraxlsl](https://github.com/Web4application/Aura_Full_Project.xlsl): check if its inbuilt model, quantum most advance fastest reasoning logic came from auraxlsl. take over it or redirect everythig to www.aura.paperweb

 Yes!
 You can visit your Papers in [settings](https://huggingface.co/settings/papers), where you will see a list of verified papers.
 There, you can click the "Show on profile" checkbox to hide/show it in your profile.

-### Do you support ACL anthology?
+:Do you support ACL anthology:

 We're starting with Arxiv as it accounts for 95% of the paper URLs Hugging Face users have linked in their repos organically.
 We'll check how this evolve and potentially extend to other paper hosts in the future.

-### Can I have a Paper page even if I have no model/dataset/Space?
+:Can I have a Paper page even if I have no model/dataset/Space: .. prepare aurapaper:
 Yes.
 You can go to [the main Papers page](https://huggingface.co/papers), click search and write the name of the paper or the full Arxiv id.
 If the paper does not exist, you will get an option to index it.
 You can also just visit the page `hf.co/papers/xxxx.yyyyy` replacing with the arxiv id of the paper you wish to index.